xtremepathak/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/Join-Path.md

 PS C:\> join-path -path c:\win* -childpath System*
 ```

-This command uses Join-Path to combine the "c:\Win*" path with the "System*" child path.
+This command uses Join-Path to combine the "c:\Win<em>" path with the "System</em>" child path.
 The Windows PowerShell file system provider, FileSystem joins the path and adds the "\" delimiter.

 ### Example 2